mransan/bs-protobuf-demo/README.md

 temperature between Celcius and Fahrenheit**.
 The request and response body are JSON values which format is defined by a **Protobuf** schema file.

-This project demonstrate that using Protobuf and the OCaml code generator [ocaml-protoc](https://github.com/mransan/ocaml-protoc), **one can easily and efficiently serialize OCaml values to JSON.**
+This project demonstrates that using Protobuf along with the OCaml code generator [ocaml-protoc](https://github.com/mransan/ocaml-protoc), **one can easily, safely and efficiently serialize OCaml values to JSON.**

 While this code is server side, it works equaly well on the client.